pbezpalko/quarkus-issues-23807/README.md

 4. Call http://localhost:8480/hello/sample

-5. Verify application console output - it should be following:
+5. Verify application console output - it should be following (this is reproducible and expected but invalid behavior):

     **`Optional.empty from filter with no helper class`** <br />
     `Optional[CI] from filter with helper class`